vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 gods called Bhrgus to whom yajña is offered ( names set out are somewhat peculiar and unusual); for one year ( on each kr.
 12); at end donate a cow; Vi.
 Dh.
 III.
 180. 1-5 q. by

 HV I. 1172.
-Bhaimi-ekādasi-when on M. śu.
+Bhaimi-ekādaśī-when on M. śu.
 11 there is Moon in Mrgasirsa

 naksatra, one should observe fast and on 12th the performer should be sattili i. e. he should bathe with water mixed with sesame, rub sesame paste on his body, offer sesame in fire, drink water mixed with sesame, make gift of sesame and eat them; if a person fasts on this ekādaśī called 'Bhima tithi' he reaches Visnuloka; Ekādaśītattva p.
 101, TT